 \section{Abstract}

 The optical properties of bulk ZrSiS nodal-line semimetal are theoretically studied within a many-body formalism.
 The $G_0W_0$ bands are similar to those calculated within the density functional theory, except near the $\Gamma$-point; in particular, no significant differences are found around the Fermi energy.
-On the other hand, the solution of the Bethe-Salpeter equations reveals a significant excitonic activity, mostly as ``dark'' excitons which appear in a wide energy range. ``Bright'' excitons, on the contrary, are less numerous, but their location and intensity depend greatly on the polarization of the incident electric field, as the absorption coefficient itself does.
+On the other hand, the solution of the Bethe-Salpeter equation reveals a significant excitonic activity, mostly as dark excitons which appear in a wide energy range.
+Bright excitons, on the contrary, are less numerous, but their location and intensity depend greatly on the polarization of the incident electric field, as the absorption coefficient itself does.
 The binding energy of these excitons correlate well with their spatial distribution functions.
 In any case, a good agreement with available experimental data for absorption/reflection is achieved.
-Finally, the possible activation of plasma oscillations at low energies is discarded, because these are damped by producing electron-hole pairs, more importantly for $\bm q$ along the $\Gamma-M$ path.
+Finally, the possible activation of plasma oscillations is investigated.
+Plasmons may be formed at low energies, but they are damped and decay producing electron-hole pairs, more importantly for $\bm q$ along the $\Gamma$-$M$ path.